 All about the base

-Blind baking or pre-baking is your way to achieve crisp pastry in pies, tarts, and quiches.
-Blind baking prevents any soggy bottoms to your pie, and when done right it also helps your dough stay even and in place, which is of course what you want.
+Blind-baking or pre-baking is your way to achieve crisp pastry in pies, tarts and quiches.
+Blind-baking prevents any soggy bottoms on your pie, and when done right, it also helps your dough stay even and in place, which is of course what you want.

 First things first.
-Blind baked means pre-baking your pie crust before adding any filling.
+Blind-baking means pre-baking your pie crust before adding any filling.
 It helps your crust stay even and firm and is the trick to bake up better-than-expected pies.

 Firstly, cool the unbaked pastry dough

 Once you have rolled out your pastry dough and added it to your tin, put it in the fridge.
-Let it cool down for 30 minutes before baking.
+Let it cool for 30 minutes before baking.
 Once chilled, add baking paper on top and fill with dried beans or ceramic beans for weight.
-You’re ready for blind baking.
+You’re ready for blind-baking.

 Blind bake with beans, chickpeas, or lentils

 You probably already have dried beans in your pantry.
 Bring them out.
 They come in very handy as pie weights – just like all other types of peas and beans.
 You can use chickpeas, black beans, pinto beans, even lentils.
 Whatever you have at hand, they will work their magic.

 Store the beans or peas you use afterwards – you can use them again and again.
 They’re not suitable for eating once you’ve used them for blind-baking though, so store them and label them alongside your other baking supplies.

 How long do you blind-bake pastry for?